mynameis-the/Quantum-Proprioception/README.md

 ## How to Run

 The required arguments for the CLI are the angles.
-Due to way that SquidASM rotates the bases of its Qubits, the angle format used in this implementation is:
+Due to the way that SquidASM rotates the bases of its Qubits, the angle format used in this implementation is:
 $$\frac{n\pi}{2^d}$$
 The command is:
 ```